 A virtual machine is a software construct controlled by the VMware vSphere Hypervisor (known as the “VMkernel”).
 Virtual machines are the basic computing components of your virtual infrastructure.
 In lieu of physical systems, they are software constructs that create the basis of your agile data center.
 All virtual machine configuration information, state information and data are encapsulated in a set of discrete files stored on a datastore.
 This encapsulation makes virtual machines portable and easily backed up or cloned.

 Virtual Machine Components

 Each virtual machine has virtual hardware that appears as physical hardware to the installed guest operating system and its applications.
-In addition to the operating system, each virtual machine typically also has VMware Tools and virtual resources and hardware that you manage similarly to a physical computer.
+In addition to the operating system, each virtual machine typically has VMware Tools and virtual resources and hardware that you manage like you would a physical computer.
 VMware Tools enhances the performance of the virtual machine’s guest OS and improves the management of the virtual machine, giving you more control over the interface.
 All virtual machines have a hardware version, which indicates the virtual hardware features that the virtual machine supports.